The Golden Age of Muslim Civilization

 O you who have believed, when you are told, “Space yourselves” in assemblies, then make space; Allah will make space for you.
 And when you are told, “Arise,” then arise; Allah will raise those who have believed among you and those who were given knowledge, by degrees.
 And Allah is Acquainted with what you do.

 It was in the seventh century after the spread of Islam that Muslims expanded the horizons of medicinal discoveries and published many medical books.
 Our beloved Prophet (SAW) clearly mentioned how there was no disease created without a cure.
-In fact, the Holy Prophet (PBUH) also highlighted some treatments to different ailments and diseases in his Sunnah.
+In fact, the Holy Prophet (PBUH) also highlighted some treatments for different ailments and diseases in his Sunnah.
 It was just up to us to find a solution.

 مَا أَنْزَلَ اللَّهُ دَاءً إِلاَّ أَنْزَلَ لَهُ شِفَاءً